-Our entrenched team-based approach — from the leadership of our Executive Committee to the rigour of our Global Investment Team and Investment Strategy Committee — underpins proven fundamental research and conservative investment strategies.
+Our entrenched team-based approach — from the leadership of our Management Committee to the rigour of our Global Investment Team and Investment Strategy Committee — underpins proven fundamental research and conservative investment strategies.

 Our investment process relies on fundamental, bottom-up security analysis.

 Before we consider any investment, our analysts conduct extensive due diligence on each company.

 The ISC, our central investment oversight body, is comprised of senior investment professionals.

 Its main objective is to ensure continuity in the adherence to Jarislowsky Fraser’s fundamental,

 low-risk investment philosophy and disciplined investment process.

 Our team-based approach ensures collaborative decision-making and continuity within our investment process.